fssa-batch3/hemanath.muralikrishnan__web_project/README.md

         - The user is redirected to the Personal Information page.

 ### Edit Profile Account[Completed]
-- Scenario 1: Successfully read data in profile account
+- Scenario 1: Successfully read data in profile account.
     - Steps:
         1. Navigate to the user index page.
         2. If the user wants to edit their profile.